polyaxon/polyaxon/templates/experimentation/distributed_experiments.md

 [Distributed Pytorch](http://pytorch.org/tutorials/intermediate/dist_tuto.html) is also similar but only defines a master task (worker with rank 0) and a set of worker tasks.

-To define an Pytorch cluster in Polyaxon with master, 3 workers, add a pytorch subsection to the environment section of your polyaxonfile:
+To define a Pytorch cluster in Polyaxon with a master, 3 workers, add a pytorch subsection to the environment section of your polyaxonfile: